Generic Name: Amlodipine besylate

 How Supplied/Storage and Handling

-Amlodipine besylate tablets, USP, 2.5 mg (Amlodipine besylate equivalent to 2.5 mg of Amlodipine per tablet) are white or almost white, round shaped tablets debossed "29" on one side and blank on the other side and supplied as follows:
+Amlodipine Besylate Tablets, USP - 2.5 mg (Amlodipine besylate USP equivalent to 2.5 mg of Amlodipine per tablet) are supplied as white to off white round tablets with "126" debossed on one side and "C" on other side and supplied as follows:

 Amlodipine besylate tablets, USP